Advanced Accounting for BS/MS in Accounting

 Taxable and deductible temporary differences

-- When book revenues precede taxable revenues: Book basis versus tax basis of receivables
+When book revenues precede taxable revenues: Book basis versus tax basis

-- When book revenues follow taxable revenues: Book basis versus tax basis of deferred revenues
+When book revenues follow taxable revenues: Book basis versus tax basis

-- When book expenses precede tax deductions: Book basis versus tax basis of accrued expenses
+When book expenses precede tax deductions: Book basis versus tax basis

-- When book expenses follow tax deductions: Book basis versus tax basis of deferred expenses
+When book expenses follow tax deductions: Book basis versus tax basis of

 - When future enacted tax rates are different